 So, who ultimately decides whether or not you are normal?
 Along with you, the people who you are around and who you associate with decide whether you meet their criteria for “normal.”
 The people in your life help to shape who you are.

-Since the personality is “internalized” (in the form of your identity) as well as “externalized” (in the form of your image), it is important to be with people who respect and value you for who you are.
-Enter into situations, professions, relationships and business alignments conducive to your personality.
+Since the personality is both internalized, in the form of your identity, and externalized, in the form of your image, it is important to be with people who respect and value you for who you are.
+Enter into relationships, professions and business alignments conducive to your personality.
 Build and maintain relationships with people who desire your input, appreciate your efforts and respect your views.
 Look to form ties with those who are willing and capable of overlooking your deficits in order to reap the benefits of your attributes.

 Put yourself into situations where you are the asset, not the liability.
 Write your own script.
 Design your own setting.
 Be the character you want to be.